mtripg6666tdr/candyget/README.md

 #### By HTTP methods

-You can use shorthand functions instead of passing the http method as a parameter.
+Instead of passing the return type as a parameter, you can use shorthand functions.

 ```js
 candyget("GET", URL, RETURN_TYPE, OPTIONS, BODY);